mukhtar-github/react-advanced/README.md

 ### useEffect - Dependency list

-What is *Second Parameter?* It is the parameter after the callback function of the useEffect, and it's an array of dependencies, that's called a *List of Dependencies.* If you want useEffect to run in the initial render, so you should add the array.
+What is *Second Parameter?* It is the parameter after the callback function of the useEffect, and it's an array of dependencies, that's called a *List of Dependencies.* If you only want useEffect to run in the initial render, so you should add the second argument, and you pass it as an empty array.

 ### useEffect and Conditional Rendering Corresponding Projects